-- 60 Moreover, the physical mechanisms through which the QBO could influence tropical climate are also not well understood.
-The influence of the QBO over the temperature and vertical wind shear near the tropopause layer (Tegtmeier et al., 2020; Martin et al., 2021c) has been hypothesized to affect tropical deep convection.
-For example, early studies (Gray, 1984; Collimore et al., 2003) argue that the QBO induces changes to the vertical wind shear or static stability in the upper-troposphere lower-stratosphere (UTLS) that can modify the depth of convection at equatorial latitudes.
-However, other studies suggest that the - 65 surface impact of the QBO may be a function of both the UTLS temperature changes and the tropospheric convective forcing (Nie and Sobel, 2015).
+Moreover, the physical mechanisms through which the QBO could influence tropical climate are also not well understood.
+The influence of the QBO over the temperature and vertical wind shear near the tropopause layer (Tegtmeier et al., 2020; Martin et al., 2021b) has been hypothesised to affect tropical deep convection.
+For example, early studies (Gray, 1984; Collimore et al., 2003) argue that the QBO induces changes to the vertical wind shear or static stability in the upper-troposphere-lower-stratosphere (UTLS) that can modify the depth of convection at equatorial latitudes.
+However, other studies suggest that the surface impact of the QBO may be a function of both the UTLS temperature changes and the tropospheric forcing (Nie and Sobel, 2015).

 In short, observational uncertainty limits the confidence in the diagnosis of impacts from the QBO to the tropical troposphere.
-Long integrations of GCMs could provide better statistics and understanding of the surface impact of the QBO in the tropics.
-This paper aims to address these shortcomings by investigating the tropical route of QBO influence using long integrations of

-70 the UK Met Office Hadley Centre (MOHC) Unified Model submitted to CMIP6.
+This paper aims to address these shortcomings by investigating the tropical route of QBO influence using long integrations of the UK Met Office Hadley Centre (MOHC) Unified Model (UM) submitted to CMIP6.
 The model extends to the mesosphere and includes a self-generated QBO via a non-orographic gravity wave scheme that compares well with the observed QBO (Richter et al., 2020).
-The CMIP6 pre-industrial control (piControl) experiments with constant 1850 external forcing are examined to exploit their length (500-yr) and the resulting statistical robustness of the diagnosed QBO impacts.
+The CMIP6 pre-industrial control (piControl) experiments with constant 1850 external forcing are examined to exploit their length (500 years) and the resulting statistical robustness of the diagnosed QBO impacts.

-The main purpose of this investigation is to diagnose whether there are any large-scale QBO impacts on the tropical troposphere within a long integration of a state-of-the-art GCM.
 QBO-MJO connections are excluded from this study as they have already been explored and found largely absent in the MOHC models (Kim et al., 2020).

 The paper is structured as follows.
 Section 2 describes the simulations together with the observational and reanalysis data that are employed for comparison and verification, as well as the composite and regression techniques employed in the study.
-Section 3 examines evidence for QBO signals in a variety of tropical climate indicators, including precipitation, the ITCZ,

-80 monsoons, ENSO, the Walker circulation and the Indian Ocean Dipole (IOD).
+Section 3 examines evidence for QBO signals in a variety of tropical climate indicators, including precipitation, the ITCZ, monsoons, ENSO, the Walker circulation and the Indian Ocean Dipole (IOD).
 The final section provides a summary and conclusions of the main findings.